smythp/intro-command-line/sections/creating_a_cheat_sheet.md

 OK, so the file has been created.
 But what was the `>` in the command we used?
 On the command line, a `>` is known as a "redirect."
 It takes the output of a command and puts it in a file.
 Be careful, since it's possible to overwrite files with the `>` command.

+If you want to add text to a file but *not* overwrite it, you can use the `>>` command, known as the redirect and append command, instead.
+If there's already a file with text in it, this command can add text to the file *without* destroying and recreating it.

 ## `Cat`

 Let's check if there's any text in cheat-sheet.txt.